stlim0730/farmview/README.md

 ```
 python manage.py runserver
 ```
-- If you're using UNIX systems including Mac OS X, you may use this shortcut.
+- If you're using one of UNIX systems including Mac OS X, you may use this shortcut.
 ```
 ./run
 ```